I live in La Jolla with my family, and we are frequent visitors to beautiful La Jolla Cove, San Diego.

 La Jolla Cove Snorkeling and Scuba Diving

-Good visibility allows divers and snorkelers to see bright orange Garibaldi (California’s state fish), guitarfish, kelp bass, sea stars, anemones, and more marine life that live in the kelp beds, sand flats, and submarine canyons.
+Good visibility allows divers and snorkelers to see bright orange Garibaldi (California’s state fish), guitarfish, kelp bass, sea stars, anemones, and more amazing marine life that live in the kelp beds, sand flats, and submarine canyons.
 And, don’t be surprised if a friendly sea lion decides to keep you company.

 - La Jolla Kayak: La Jolla Cove Snorkel Tour (they’ll let you keep the gear for the rest of the day)

 - Snorkel San Diego: La Jolla Cove Snorkel Tour

 - Snorkel and Scuba: La Jolla Cove and Caves Tour, daily 8 a.m. two-tank group diving, classes, and more